Yoast/wordpress-seo/readme.txt

 = 16.5 =
 Release Date: June 15th, 2021

+Yoast SEO 16.5 is out today!
+This release comes with a number of fixes and enhancements.
+For instance, easier social media settings, better understanding of the Turkish and Czech languages and improvements to the breadcrumbs schema output.
+Read all about it in [our release post](https://yoa.st/release-16-5)!

 Enhancements:

 * Improves passive voice recognition for Turkish.
+* Improves accuracy of the Czech passive voice assessment by separating clauses based on punctuation marks, and by expanding the list of stopwords.
+* Changes the breadcrumbs schema output so Google can understand it better.
 * Moves the social settings for the homepage from the Social > Facebook tab, to Search Appearance > General.
 * Improves the organization of the Search Appearance > General tab, with distinct collapsibles for the Title Separator, the Homepage settings and the Schema.org settings.
 * Introduces a notice to be displayed in Search Appearance > General in place of the Social settings for the Homepage when Open Graph is disabled.
 * Introduces an image validation warning for the Homepage social image and the Default social image to warn about unsupported file extensions.
 * Improves spacing, headings and toggle labels in the Search Appearance settings, and makes the forms more consistent.
+* Less is more: removes a whole bunch of ads from the Yoast SEO admin screens.
 * Optimizes subscription validations made by Premium add-ons.
 * Improves the truncation of the `primary_focus_keyword` field in the database to handle multibyte characters.
 Props to [rickhurst](https://github.com/rickhurst).
 * Introduces a partial integration of the Yoast SEO meta box in the Web Stories WordPress editor.
 Props to [swissspidy](https://github.com/swissspidy).
-* Less is more: removes a whole bunch of ads from the Yoast SEO admin screens.
-* Optimizes license checks made by Premium add-ons.
-* Improves accuracy of the Czech passive voice assessment by separating clauses based on punctuation marks and an expanded list of stopwords.
-* Changes the breadcrumbs schema output so Google can understand it better.

 Bugfixes: